Province of Pomerania (1815–1945): First war years

 Because the invasion of Poland (and later the Soviet Union) was a success and the battle front moved far more east (Blitzkrieg), the province was not the site of battles in the first years of the war.

+Germany operated several prisoner-of-war camps, including Stalag II-B, Stalag II-C, Stalag II-D, Stalag II-E, Stalag Luft I, Stalag Luft II, Stalag Luft IV, Stalag Luft 7, Stalag 302, Stalag 351, Oflag II-B, Oflag II-C, Oflag II-D and Oflag 65, for Polish POWs and civilians, including women and children, and French, Belgian, Dutch, Serbian, Italian, American, Canadian, Australian, New Zealander, Czech, Soviet, Senegalese, Tunisian, Moroccan, Algerian, South African and other Allied POWs, with numerous forced labour subcamps in the region.

+There were also several subcamps of the Stutthof concentration camp and several Nazi prisons with numerous forced labour subcamps in the region.
+Połczyn-Zdrój was the location of a Germanisation camp for kidnapped Polish children.
+Piła, Unieszyno and Police housed camps for Sinti and Romani people (see Romani Holocaust).

+The Polish resistance movement was active in the region, including the Odra organization and local units of the Home Army.
+Activities included espionage of German military activity, infiltration of the local German industry, sabotage actions, distribution of Polish underground press, and facilitating escapes of Polish and British prisoners of war who fled from German POW camps by the Baltic Sea to neutral Sweden.

 Since 1943, the province became a target of allied air raids.
 The first attack was launched against Stettin on April 21, 1943, and left 400 dead.
 On August 17/18, the British RAF launched an attack on Peenemünde, where Wernher von Braun and his staff had developed and tested the world's first ballistic missiles.
 In October, Anklam was a target.
 Throughout 1944 and early 1945, Stettin's industrial and residential areas were targets of air raids.
 Stralsund was a target in October 1944.

 Despite these raids, the province was regarded "safe" compared to other areas of the Third Reich, and thus became a shelter for evacuees primarily from hard-hit Berlin and the West German industrial centers.

 The Pomeranian Wall was renovated in the summer of 1944, and in the fall all men between sixteen and sixty years of age who had not yet been drafted were enrolled into Volkssturm units.

+In early 1945, German-perpetrated death marches of prisoners of German POW camps and concentration camps passed through the region.

-The province of Pomerania became a battlefield on January 26, 1945, when in the beginning of the Red Army's East Pomeranian Offensive Soviet tanks entered the province near Schneidemühl, which surrendered on February 13.
+The province of Pomerania became a battlefield on January 26, 1945, when in the beginning of the Red Army's East Pomeranian Offensive Soviet tanks entered the province near Schneidemühl (Piła), which surrendered on February 13.